atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 glasses at Lumley place.
 Their caps, compared with those worn by the miss
 /
-Lumleys, and very .becoming, appeared old-fashioned, and forlorn in their eyes: their stays, also, were ridiculously easy, and frightfully low both before and behind : their gowns were odioussy off their necks, with monstrous wide flounces, and little shallow ruffles — In short, they felt themselves extremely awkward, and. allsthe way home in the coach talked of
+Lumleys, and very .becoming, appeared old-fashioned, and forlorn in their eyes: their stays, also, were ridiculously easy, and frightfully low both before and behind : their gowns were odioussy off their necks, with monstrous wide flounces, and little shallow ruffles --In short, they felt themselves extremely awkward, and. allsthe way home in the coach talked of
 .k •
 .
 53^